beautiful-code/bc-website/content/principles/clean-code-practices.md

 ---
 title: "Write Clean, Readable Code"
-category: "coding-development"
+category: "code-quality-maintainability"
 slug: "clean-code-practices"
+summary: "Code is read much more often than it is written.
+This fundamental truth drives our approach to software development."
 ---

 ![Clean Code Practices](/principles/clean-code-practices/comic.png)

-Code is read much more often than it is written.
-This fundamental truth drives our approach to software development.

-### Deeper Understanding
+### Explanation in layman terms

 Clean code is not just about aesthetics—it's about maintainability, collaboration, and long-term project success.
 When code is clean and readable: